realness-online/web/README.md

 It is the explicit goal of realness to create a democratic environment where people feel free to share and communicate yet it is clear who's ass is on the line for what gets said, organized, and done.

-Currently [package.json](package.json) has the licence field marked as UNLISENCED – We need to figure that license out.
+Currently [package.json](package.json) has the license field marked as UNLICENSED – We need to figure that license out.